alias454/graylog-zeek-content-pack/README.md

 An Input: ids-tcp-input on port 15514
 And some pipeline rules to get started with

-# Requirments
+# Requirements
-You must be running Graylog v2.2.0 or later because of the split pipeline function Bro 2.4.1 running on Security Onion
+You must be running Graylog v2.2.0 or later because of the split pipeline function
+Bro 2.4.1 running on Security Onion
 Security Onion v14.04.x.x

 # Setup Steps
 Configure Security Onion instance with SYSLOG-NG sending logs to a remote destination.